ZhouYuxuanYX/Maximum-Suppression-Regularization/README.md

 The image classification results in main paper is refer to `Conv/ffcv` folder.
 See `README.md` there.

 The additional image classification results in appendix is refer to `Conv/common_resnet`.
+See `README.md` there.

 ## Visualization of Logit Characteristics